suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 To provide authentication and integrity protection of the payload in the detached payload case a SUIT Digest Container with the hash of the encrypted and/or plaintext payload MUST be included in the manifest.
-See suit-parameter-image-digest parameter in Section 8.4.8.6 of {{I-D.ietf-suit-manifest}}.
+See suit-parameter-image-digest parameter in {{Section 8.4.8.6 of I-D.ietf-suit-manifest}}.

 Once a CEK is available, the steps described in {{content-enc}} are applicable.
 These steps apply to both content key distribution methods.